 John Frusciante’s Electro-Harmonix Holy Grail V1 Reverb

-John started using this effect pedal around the time of the By the Way release, circa 2002.
-It was seen regularly on his pedalboard during the album tour, which means that the same unit was also likely used during the studio sessions.
-The pedal was also used extensively during the Stadium Arcadium era.
+John began using the Electro-Harmonix Holy Grail Reverb around the time of the By the Way release, circa 2002.
+It was a regular feature on his pedalboard during the album tour, which suggests the same unit was likely used in the studio sessions.
+This pedal also played a prominent role throughout the Stadium Arcadium era.

 Holy Grail and the Clean Sound

-Apparently, the way John had it set up most of the time was that it stud right between his Boss CE-1 Chorus and his Marshall Major.
-To remind you, in case you haven’t read about the CE-1 – he used the Boss to basically split his signal between a Marshall Major (clean) and Marshall Silver Jubilee (crunch sound) [thanks Beardog for pointing out the previous mixup]
+Most of the time, John had the Holy Grail set up between his Boss CE-1 Chorus and his Marshall Major amp.
+To clarify, the CE-1 was primarily used to split his signal between two amps: a Marshall Major for his clean sound and a Marshall Silver Jubilee for his crunch tone.
+(Thanks to Beardog for pointing out the earlier mix-up regarding this setup!)

 In the Studio